 If you’re visiting or studying in Australia, you should consider private health cover to help you meet the cost of any medical services you need.
 Find out more about policies for overseas visitors.

 Decide what you want to pay

 Health insurers offer a range of policies to suit different budgets.

-Generally, the higher your premium, the more benefits you can claim.
+Generally the higher your premium, the more benefits you can claim.
 Think about whether you want to:

 Find and compare policies

-Your circumstances can changes at any time.
+Your circumstances could change at any time.
 You might: